-A Rashomon-Style story is where the same event is recounted by several characters.
-The stories differ in ways that are impossible to reconcile.
+A Rashomon-Style story is where the same event is recounted by several characters, and the stories differ in ways that are impossible to reconcile.
 It shows that two or more people can view the same event quite differently.
 The author invites the audience to hear them all out and then compare and contrast these divergent points of view.
 Sometimes the work provides no definitive answer as to what actually happened.
 Basically, it's a cast full of Unreliable Narrators.

 More often, the audience will get the definitive true version of the story at the end of the episode.
 One or more of the points of view will be obviously false and/or a transparent attempt to make the teller of the story look good.
 By the time a show does this plot, we often know which characters are less trustworthy.

-Inspired by the famous Akira Kurosawa film Rashomon.
-This influential early example is a sophisticated use of the trope and provides no definitive answers as to the truth.
+Inspired by the famous Akira Kurosawa film Rashomon, in itself inspired by the short story "In A Grove" by Ryuunosuke Akutagawa.
+This influential early example is a sophisticated use of the trope and, unlike many later examples, provides no definitive answers as to the truth.